oracle-livelabs/security/blockchain-table-new/blockchain-flashback/blockchain-flashback.md

   Explore how Oracle manages and protects historical data for tracked tables.

 - **Perform Blockchain Table Based Verification on Flashback Archive History Tables** <br />
-  Use blockchain table enabled SQLcl commands such as verify_rows, verify\_table, and get\_digest to verify the cryptographic integrity of Oracle-managed blockchain history tables created for Flashback Archive, ensuring that historical changes to the tracked table remain immutable and tamper-resistant."
+  Use blockchain table enabled SQLcl commands such as verify_rows, verify\_table, and get\_digest to verify the cryptographic integrity of Oracle-managed blockchain history tables created for Flashback Archive, ensuring that historical changes to the tracked table remain immutable and tamper-resistant.

 ### Prerequisites